-• Exercise overall management responsibility for the coordination between response and supporting agencies in the REOC.
-Set priorities for response efforts in the affected areas.

-- Establish the appropriate staffing level for the REOC and continuously monitor organizational effectiveness to ensure that appropriate modifications occur as required. - Ensure interagency coordination is established between the RECG and first responders and municipal EOC's. - Confirm the adequacy of the expenditure limits as identified in the purchasing by-law. - Advise the Head of Council on Regional policies and procedures as appropriate. - Determine the need to activate an Emergency Public Information Centre (EPIC) or hotline and assign responsibility. - Ensure risk management principles and procedures are applied to all REOC activities - Determine what sections are needed, assign section chiefs as appropriate and ensure they are staffing their sections as required. - 1.
+- Exercise overall management responsibility for the coordination between response and supporting agencies in the REOC.
+Set priorities for response efforts in the affected areas. - Establish the appropriate staffing level for the REOC and continuously monitor organizational effectiveness to ensure that appropriate modifications occur as required. - Ensure interagency coordination is established between the RECG and first responders and municipal EOC's. - Confirm the adequacy of the expenditure limits as identified in the purchasing bylaw. - Advise the Head of Council on Regional policies and procedures as appropriate. - Determine the need to activate an Emergency Public Information Centre (EPIC) or hotline and assign responsibility. - Ensure risk management principles and procedures are applied to all REOC activities - Determine what sections are needed, assign section chiefs as appropriate and ensure they are staffing their sections as required. - 1.
 Operations Section Chief - 2.
 Logistics Section Chief - 3.
 Planning Section Chief - 4.
 Finance Section Chief - Determine which management staff positions are required and ensure they are filled as soon as possible - 1.
 Information Officer - 2.
 Liaison Officer - 3.
 Risk Manager - 4.
-Legal Advisor - Establish initial priorities for the REOC based on current status and information from municipal EOC or site commander. - Schedule the initial REOC Action Planning meeting and have Planning Chief prepare the agenda - Ensure that operational periods are established and that initial REOC response priorities and objectives are decided and communicated to all involved parties. - In conjunction with the Public Information Officer, conduct news conferences and review media releases for final approval. - In coordination with management staff, identify priorities and management function objectives for the initial REOC Action Planning meeting.
+Legal Advisor - Establish initial priorities for the REOC based on current status and information from municipal EOC or site commander. - Schedule the initial REOC Action Planning meeting and have Planning Chief prepare the agenda.

-- Convene the initial REOC Action Planning meeting and ensure the Planning Section facilitates the meeting appropriately. - Once the Action Plan is completed by the Planning section, review, approve and authorize its implementation. - Conduct periodic briefing with the REOC Management Team to ensure response priorities and objectives are current and appropriate. - Document all decisions/approvals. - Approve resource requests not included in Action Plan, as required. - Formally request assistance from neighbouring regional governments or the City of Toronto (in accordance with the various Mutual Assistance Agreements), as required.
+- Ensure that operational periods are established and that initial REOC response priorities and objectives are decided and communicated to all involved parties. - In conjunction with the Public Information Officer, conduct news conferences and review media releases for final approval. - In coordination with management staff, identify priorities and management function objectives for the initial REOC Action Planning meeting. - Convene the initial REOC Action Planning meeting and ensure the Planning Section facilitates the meeting appropriately. - Once the Action Plan is completed by the Planning section, review, approve and authorize its implementation. - Conduct periodic briefing with the REOC Management Team to ensure response priorities and objectives are current and appropriate. - Document all decisions/approvals. - Approve resource requests not included in Action Plan, as required. - Formally request assistance from neighbouring regional governments or the City of Toronto (in accordance with the various Mutual Assistance Agreements), as required.

-Executive Director, Corporate and Strategic Initiatives will assume the role of REOC Deputy Director or REOC Director in the absence of the CAO as a member of the RECG in the REOC.

-• Undertake special assignments at the request of the CAO.
+The Director, Strategies and Initiatives will:

+- Assume the role of REOC Deputy Director or REOC Director in the absence of the CAO as a member of the RECG in the REOC. - Undertake special assignments at the request of the CAO.

-The Liaison Officer is responsible for assisting and advising the REOC Director.
-The Manager of Emergency Management, will:
+The Manager of Emergency Management will: